 How does commercial litigation work?

-Commercial litigation is a broad term which is used as a “catch all” for any disputes that may arise in a business context.
+Commercial litigation is a broad term that is used as a “catch-all” for any disputes that may arise in a business context.
 Those disputes could relate to:

 - Debt recovery;